-- a.
-The permittee must take reasonable precautions to prevent fugitive particulate matter from becoming airborne from all site operations from which it may be generated.
-Such reasonable precautions may include, but not be limited to: - i.
-Controlling vehicle speeds on unpaved roadways; - ii.
-Application of water or other suitable chemicals on unpaved roads, material stockpiles, and other surfaces which can create airborne dusts; - iii.
-Full or partial enclosure of material stockpiles in cases where application of water or other suitable chemicals are not sufficient to prevent particulate matter from becoming airborne; - iv.
-Covering, at all times when in motion, open bodied trucks transporting materials likely to become airborne; - v.
-The prompt removal from paved streets of earth or other material (track-out) that may become airborne. - b.
+a.
+The permittee must not cause or permit any materials to be handled, transported, or stored; or a building, its appurtenances, or a road to be used, constructed, altered, repaired or demolished without taking reasonable precautions to prevent fugitive particulate matter from becoming airborne from all site operations from which it may be generated.
+Such reasonable precautions may include, but not be limited to:

+- Application of water or other suitable chemicals on unpaved roads, material stockpiles, and other surfaces which can create airborne dusts; - ii.
+Full or partial enclosure of material stockpiles in cases where application of water or other suitable chemicals are not sufficient to prevent particulate matter from becoming airborne; - iii.
+Installation and use of hoods, fans, and fabric filters to enclose and vent the handling of dusty materials; - iv.
+Adequate containment during sandblasting or other similar operations; - v.
+Covering, at all times when in motion, open bodied trucks transporting materials likely to become airborne; - vi.
+The prompt removal from paved streets of earth or other material that may become airborne. - b.
 For purposes of this condition, fugitive particulate emissions are visible emissions that leave the permittee's property for a period or periods totaling more than 18 seconds in a six (6)-minute period. - c.
-Fugitive emissions are determined by EPA Method 22 at the downwind property boundary.

-2.4 Particulate Matter Fallout
+Fugitive emissions are determined by EPA Method 22 at the downwind property boundary. - 2.4 Particulate Matter Fallout